 We took your advice and began setting aside up to 3-4% of our weekly receipts for our ‘rainy day fund’.
 I can’t tell you what this means to us today.
 We were able to give our employees assurance that our company is solvent, does not operate in debt, and that they will keep their jobs.
 We, at this time, are giving them all an extra week of sick leave and will evaluate week to week as time goes on.
 Since we work with water, we are considered essential and can continue working, although it will be at a reduced volume.
 The past three years have been the best in our 21-year history with over 20% growth.

 Your advice when we met with you a few years ago has been invaluable and we thank you.
 Those words seem so simple in light of the impact you have had on us.
 You do a great service to the construction industry.

-We didn’t share these notes earlier because if you weren’t prepared for that rainy day, it might have been salt in the wound.
-Those were tough unsettling days.
+We didn’t share these notes back then because if you weren’t prepared for that rainy day it might have been salt in the wound.
+Those were tough, unsettling days.
 Since then business has picked up for many of you and some are very busy.

 So here goes: no more excuses.
 If you haven’t already, start preparing for that rainy day.
 Start your operating capital reserve account now.

 An operating capital reserve account is a savings account, or if you prefer, a CYA account.
 It keeps you out of financial trouble when bad things happen.
 It eliminates the need for a line of credit, loans against your home, or borrowing from friends, relatives, loan sharks, or the government.
 It stops you from having to sell tools or equipment you need to make payroll.
 It gives you the freedom to walk away from bad jobs.
 Most importantly, it keeps your family free from financial worries, and that helps you sleep better.

 Once you’ve set one up and are regularly contributing, you’ll appreciate the freedom of knowing you can pay your bills if a job goes south, or the government shuts down business.